1985apps/PineKit/README.md

 ## About

-PineKit is a iOS Functional UI Library.
-It contians helper classes for TextField, Labels, Data Storage and Menu Transitions.
+PineKit is a highly extendable iOS Swift UI Framework for building iOS Applications

 We at [1985](http://1985.co.in) use this Library for all our iOS development!
 And we built it :)